nf1s/tmux-tenere/README.md

 ### Configuration

-by default to start tenere Prefix + t
+By default to start tenere Prefix + t

-to change default configuration, add to your `~/.tmux.conf`
+To change default configuration, add to your `~/.tmux.conf`

 ```bash
 set -g @tmux-tenere-key-binding 't'